kennedyCzar/NLP-PROJECT-BOOK-INSIGHTS-WITH-PLOTLY/README.md

 Project is hosted live on Heroku [![Hosted Live](https://img.shields.io/badge/Hosted-Live-brightgreen.svg?style=flat)](https://bkinsight.herokuapp.com/)

 Project implements machine learning model for natural language processing.
-Visualization is done with Plotly Dash for the client.
+Visualization is done with Plotly Dash.
-Dynamically hover over data point to display book meta data, book title, year and author name just below the chart.
+Dynamically hover over data point to display book meta data;
+book title, year and author name just below the chart.
 Plus it displays dynamically a barchart to see the frequency of word in the book after some initial preprocessing.
 Clustering of book similarity.
-Finally, project is hosted live on heroku.
+Project is hosted live on heroku.

 ## PROJECT WORKFLOW